Tips & Tricks - Groovy web error handler

 g_exception.isCausedBy(String)

 Checks whether the current exception has the same type as the transferred exception.
-Returns true if the types match, otherwise false.
+This returns true if the types match, otherwise false.
 Example:

 def bIsError = g_exception.isCausedBy("java.io.FileNotFoundException")